2KAbhishek/talks/be-a-10x.md

 - Find the sharp edges
 - Read the fine print
 - Write tests with your code
-- Being able to easily experiment
+- Being able to take risks and easily experiment
 - Always delivering value, no matter how small
 - They always crave for feedback that gives actionable intelligence
 - They create their own developer experience

+---

+## Guidelines

+- Skills > ChatGPT
+- Knowledge > Hearsay
+- Facts > Feelings
+- Evidence > Emotion
+- Teamwork > Tantrums
+- Steady Progress > Highs and Lows
+- Working Code > Everything

 ---